 For us as sixth graders, Kennedy was the first US president whom we were aware of, and we had felt that he was “ours.”
 Our world view widened at that moment to include events and catastrophes which could impact us beyond school, home and local community.
 We began to realize that all things were changing in our world, as we would leave elementary school at the end of that year and continue growing up.

 Thirty years later I began hearkening back to neighborhood memories when I escorted my daughter Amanda into the same kindergarten classroom at Wedgwood School where I had also attended.
 There was even one teacher still at Wedgwood who had been there during my own grade school years.
 During that 1991-92 school year I became involved in the Wedgwood PTA project to bring local history into the classrooms.
 I began writing neighborhood history articles for the Wedgwood Community Council newsletter at that time.

-After getting started with Wedgwood, in 1993 I was asked to do some Meadowbrook neighborhood history, as well.
+After getting started with writing about Wedgwood, in 1993 I began writing about Meadowbrook neighborhood history, as well.
 Plans were being laid for a new Parks Department community center at 10517 35th Ave NE, adjacent to the swimming pool building.
 As with all municipal projects in Seattle, there was a budget designation of “1% for art.”
 In addition to art pieces which the team of artists made for the new building, the gathering of local history was designated for me to complete in a prescribed format, a large scrapbook-style display book.
 That book, completed for the opening of Meadowbrook Community Center in January 1997, is on permanent display in the building lobby.